 “Yup,” said Zef, cheery as always.
 “Nicely done.”

 Raffa approached next.
-I was too beat to stand, to worry about my safety.
-I watched from where I laid on the ground as he stomped over to me with Lobo slung over his back once again.
+I was too beat to stand; I didn’t even have the energy to worry about my safety.
+I watched from where I laid as he stomped over to me with Lobo slung over his back once again.
 He swung forward a hand covered in brown fur.
-I tensed, fearing a possible attack, but he held it there above me.
-I reached up, grabbed his hand, and he pulled me to my feet despite my body's protests of pain.
+I tensed, fearing an attack, but he held it there above me.
+I reached up, grabbed his hand, and he pulled me to my feet despite my body’s protests of pain.

 “Thank you,” he said with a solemn voice.